dessalines/flowchat/README.md

 # chat-websocket

 # TODO
+- Comment sort broadcasting for peoples votes?
+Seems excessive, but could be very useful for sorting.
+	- Also avoids having to reload the page.
+	- Would require resorting(and repulling) all the parents of that comment, just like editing.
+	- Top level ones would require a full resort... seems excessive.
 - Reconnect websocket if [disconnected](http://stackoverflow.com/questions/3479734/javascript-jquery-test-if-window-has-focus)
 - Front page is for creating discussions
 - Toastr / whatever messages for errors, successes.